Elevating Modern Figures in Computing

 Wednesday, February 8 // 11 am PT / 12 pm MT / 1 pm CT / 2 pm ET

-The first Color of Our Future webinar of NCWIT’s Conversation for Change series in 2023 will take place virtually on February 8 at 12 pm MT.
-Hear Dr. Jeremy Waisome and Dr. Kyla McMullen present “Elevating Modern Figures in Computing.”
-The event will also feature a panel discussion.
+The first Color of Our Future webinar of NCWIT’s Conversation for Change series in 2023 took place virtually on February 8 at 12 pm MT.
+Watch the video below to hear Dr. Jeremy Waisome and Dr. Kyla McMullen present “Elevating Modern Figures in Computing.”
+The event also featured a panel discussion.
 Both speakers are current faculty members at the University of Florida.
 The Modern Figures podcast is presented by the Institute for African-American Mentoring in Computing Sciences (iAAMCS) and the Computing Research Association—Committee on Widening Participation (CRA-WP), in collaboration with NCWIT.
 It is currently in its fourth season, and features guests who share their experiences as Black women in computing spaces.
-Register today to attend and take part in the Q&A!

 Dr. Jeremy A. M. Waisome is an Assistant Professor in the Department of Engineering Education.
 Her research focuses on effective mentoring strategies for underrepresented populations in Engineering.
 She earned her Bachelor and Master of Science degrees and Ph.D. in Civil Engineering from the University of Florida (UF), and now serves on the UF Ronald E. McNair Advisory Board.
 She is also a member of the Associate Provost’s Diversity and Inclusion Committee at UF.
 In 2018, she was awarded the Mike Shinn Distinguished Member of the Year (Female) by the National Society of Black Engineers.
 In 2017, she was inducted into the Edward A. Bouchet Graduate Honor Society.
 In addition, Dr. Waisome was inducted into UF Hall of Fame (2010) and is a recipient of the UF Outstanding Leadership Award (2010).